mlflow/mlflow/docs/source/rest-api.rst

 | ``2.0/preview/mlflow/runs/set-tag`` | ``POST``    |
 +-------------------------------------+-------------+

 Set a tag on a run.
-Tags are run metadata that can be updated during and after a run completes.
+Tags are run metadata that can be updated during a run and after a run completes.